Erratum: Coding map for a contractive Markov system: Application to CMS

 and

 For $\sigma\in\Sigma$, let

 Let $\F$ denote the $\sigma$-algebra generated by cylinder sets of the form $_m[e_m,...,e_0]$, $e_m,...,e_0\in E$, $m\leq 0$.
 Set

-By Corollary 1 (ii) in \cite{Wer11}, $M\in E(\M)$ if $\M$ is contractive, uniformly continuous and non-degenerate (see \cite{Wer11} for the definition of the non-degeneracy, $\M$ is non-degenerate, in particular, if all $K_i$' are open).
+By Corollary 1 (ii) in \cite{Wer11}, $M\in E(\M)$ if $\M$ is contractive, uniformly continuous and non-degenerate (see \cite{Wer11} for the definition of the non-degeneracy, e.g. $\M$ is non-degenerate if all $K_i$' are open, but it also admits a large class of systems with proper Borel-measurable partitions).
 This already contains the main result from \cite{Wer3} that $M(D) = 1$ (by Theorem 5 (ii) in \cite{Wer11}, $M(D) = 1$ even under much weaker conditions), but we are now concerned with a proof that the outer measure $\Phi(\lambda')$ constructed in \cite{Wer3}, which was shown to define a $S$-invariant Borel measure in \cite{Wer10}, is not zero. \begin{Remark} Note that for every $\Lambda\in E(\M)$, $1_{K_{i(\sigma_1)}}\circ F(\sigma) = 1$ for $\Lambda$-a.e. $\sigma\in\Sigma$, as

 Therefore, for continuous $w_e|_{K_{i(e)}}$'s,

 \end{Remark}

 Set